Mycoplasma Genitalium: The New STD

 - Ectopic pregnancy

-But because so many people don’t get tested for Mg, its true complication rate is unknown.
+Keep in mind that because so few people get tested for MG, its true complication rate is unknown

 How Can You Get Mg?